-"The Paris Peace Call and the Charter of Trust launched at Munich Security Conference two years ago are excellent new forms of stakeholders working together for more Cybersecurity by joining forces."
+"The Paris Peace Call and the Charter of Trust launched at Munich Security Conference in 2018 are excellent new forms of stakeholders working together for more Cybersecurity by joining forces."

 Four years of collaboration are showing results

 Together we scale Supply Chain Security.